πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-Filtering out unwanted cases up front keeps the main block un-indented.
+Filtering out unwanted cases up front keeps the main block flat and readable.

 for (int i=0; i<n; i++) {